RoamJS/query-builder/docs/github-sync.md

 ### Comments Block

 This is where the comments will live.
-A `Add Comment` button will appear on this block as well as a download button.
+An `Add Comment` button will appear on this block as well as a download button.

 After you add a comment, that new comment block will have a `Add to GitHub` button to send it to the issue.